Frequently Asked Questions

 A: We ideally seek students at this stage so that the experience can inform their decisions about Graduate school.
 You are welcome to apply but your status as a senior will be considered.

-A: You can still participate in the REU program even if you have previously participated.
+A: You can still participate in the program even if you have previously participated.

-A: The program is 10 weeks long, and there are a number of seminars and other activities in the first 2.5 weeks that you would miss.
+A: The program is 10 weeks long, and there are several seminars and other activities in the first 2 weeks that you would miss.
 These are an essential part of the program.
 Based on this, the review committee will likely not rank your application as high as an otherwise equivalent applicant.

 A: Either an unofficial or official transcript is fine.